-IndiaFilings » Learn » Guidelines for Taxing Partnership Firms on its Reconstitution
+IndiaFilings / Learn / Guidelines For Taxing Partnership Firms On Its Reconstitution

 Guidelines for Taxing Partnership Firms on its Reconstitution

 The Central Board of Direct Taxes (CBDT) has issued guidelines for taxing partnership firms on its reconstitution in respect of the new provisions of section 9B and sub-section (4) of section 45 of the Income-tax Act, 1961 vide a Circular No. 14 dated 2nd July 2021.
+The capital assets, money, or stock in trade received by a partner in a partnership firm while its dissolution or reconstruction would be considered as a deemed transfer, and profits of gains arising from the transfer would be subject to income tax.
+The CBDT guidelines clarify the methodology for attribution of income of an entity on its reconstitution and give examples of situations where a partner exits a firm and the organization settles the capital balance.

 Synopsis of CBDT Notification